Oxygene lets you create applications and projects for all of today's major platforms – with one IDE and one great programming language.

 If you are a Delphi developer, you will be right at home with the Oxygene language.
 At the same time, it will hit you like a breath of fresh air: Oxygene's many new language enhancements make writing code enjoyable again, and the language is evolving rapidly, but in a clean and consistent way.

-Unlike Delphi, Oxygene lets you target all platforms truly natively.
-This means that whether you are developing for iOS, watchOS, tvOS, the Mac, Android, Windows Phone, the regular Windows desktop or even Windows RT tablets, you will be working directly with each platform's native APIs and frameworks, and using the platform's native UI widgets.
+Oxygene lets you target all platforms truly natively.
+This means that whether you are developing for iOS, watchOS, tvOS, the Mac, Android, Windows Phone, the regular Windows desktop, Linux or the Web, you will be working directly with each platform's native APIs and frameworks, and using the platform's native UI widgets.
 No unnecessary abstractions, and no lowest-common-denominator UI.

 As a result, your apps will be lean, fast, and feel native to the end-user — because they are.